splunk/public-o11y-docs/gdi/opentelemetry/components/kubernetes-attributes-processor.rst

 .. meta::
       :description: Use the Kubernetes attributes processor to update, add, or delete resource attributes.
 Read on to learn how to configure the component.

-The Kubernetes attributes processor, also known as k8s_tagger, is an OpenTelemetry Collector component that sets resource attributes using Kubernetes metadata.
+The Kubernetes attributes processor is an OpenTelemetry Collector component that sets resource attributes using Kubernetes metadata.
 The processor automatically discovers resources, extracts metadata from them, and adds the metadata to relevant spans, metrics and logs as resource attributes.
 The supported pipeline types are ``traces``, ``metrics``, and ``logs``.
 See :ref:`otel-data-processing` for more information.

 Get started
 ======================